 Depending on how much you order from Amazon, you might make back the membership fee in shipping savings alone.

-For Prime members, free two-day shipping is available on over 100 million items, Amazon chief financial officer Brian Olsavsky told analysts in a recent conference call.
+For Prime members, free two-day shipping is available across the U.S. on over 100 million items.

 Video and music, too

-A Prime membership includes Prime VIdeo, which offers an abundance of original content such as the award-winning series Transparent, Mozart In The Jungle, and The Man In The High Castle.
+A Prime membership includes Prime Video, which offers an abundance of original content such as the award-winning series Mozart In The Jungle, The Man In The High Castle and Fleabag.

 They'll eventually be joined by an original Lord of the Rings series that Amazon has spent over $250 million to acquire.